Pizzeria Style Spicy Italian Pizza

 Add liquid to dry ingredients and blend on low speed.
 Add olive oil and continue until mixture starts climbing up the hook.
 Dough will be quite soft and sticky.
 Continue working dough for about 2 - 3 minutes.
 Transfer to a lightly floured surface and knead for a couple of minutes until soft and smooth.
 Amount of flour may need to be adjusted depending on the moisture in the room.
 It’s always easier to add a bit more flour, so keep the dough on the sticky side before hand kneading.

-Place in lightly oiled medium bowl and cover until doubled (about 50 minutes).
+Place in lightly oiled medium bowl and cover until doubled (about 1 hour).
+For a more flavourful dough, let rise overnight in fridge .
 Punch down and let stand again for about 1/2 hour.

 Preheat oven to 500°.
 If using pizza stone, heat stone for at least 25 minutes on the bottom rack of oven.